utmapp/docs.getutm.app/installation/ios.md

 ### AltStore Repository

-Note: at this time, 3rd party repos require a beta of AltStore which is available only to the developer's Patreon supporters.
-When installing from the repository, you can recieve update prompts from AltStore.
+When installing from the repository, you can receive update prompts from AltStore.

 1. Install [AltStore][4]
 2. Add the source: [https://alt.getutm.app][5]
 3. Download UTM from AltStore

-### AltStore Sideloading

-For non beta-testers, the public release of AltStore lacks the ability to add repositories and check updates but can still manage re-signing automatically.

-1. Install [AltStore][4]
-2. Download the [latest IPA release][1] on your device
-3. Open the IPA with AltStore

 ### Other Methods